facebookresearch/habitat-challenge/README.md

         EVAL_CKPT_PATH_DIR $PATH_TO_CHECKPOINT \
         TASK_CONFIG.DATASET.SPLIT val
     ```
-1. To run the code on EvalAI, you will need to build a docker file.
-We modify one for the baseline located in `${Task}_DDPPO_baseline.Docker`, where `$Task={Pointnav, Objectnav}`.
-For the sake of completeness, we list the step by step modifications that you may have to your own Docker are listed below.
-If you just want to test the baseline code, feel free to skip the sction as the ```${TASK}_DDPPO_baseline.Dockerfile``` is ready to go as is.
+1. To submit your entry via EvalAI, you will need to build a docker file.
+We provide Dockerfiles ready to use with the DD-PPO baselines in `${Task}_DDPPO_baseline.Dockerfile`, where `$Task={Pointnav, Objectnav}`.
+For the sake of completeness, we describe how you can make your own Dockerfile below.
+If you just want to test the baseline code, feel free to skip this bullet because  ```${TASK}_DDPPO_baseline.Dockerfile``` is ready to use.
     1. You may want to modify the ${TASK}.Dockerfile to include PyTorch or other libraries.
 To install pytorch, ifcfg and tensorboard, add the following command to the Docker file:
         ```dockerfile
         RUN /bin/bash -c ". activate habitat; pip install ifcfg torch tensorboard"